-7. Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-The learning from the contract will be taken into account (along with the needs assessment findings) in a new range of projects/initiatives being planned around falls prevention.
-There will be discussions with the provider in Jan 2016 to ensure smooth run down to contract end, including referral of participants to other services There are a range of actions (with named leads and timeframes) in the falls needs assessment action plan designed to improve the city's approach to falls prevention.
+What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+7 Key actions to The learning from the contract will be taken into account (along with the needs assessment findings) in a new range of projects/initiatives being planned around falls prevention.
+There will be discussions with the provider in Jan 2016 to ensure smooth run down to contract end, including referral of participants to other services There are a range of actions (with named leads and timeframes) in the falls needs assessment action plan 7.
+Key actions to reduce negative impacts There are a range or actions (with named leads and timerames) in the rails needs assessment action plant designed to improve the city's approach to falls prevention.
 These include raising awareness of falls and falls prevention through public campaigns and simple clear messages; improving referral pathways for people who are vulnerable to falls but have not yet fallen; skills development on falls prevention for community based providers of evidence based exercise classes (Tai Chi, pilates, yoga).
 Some of these can be included within current resources, others will need additional funding.
 Falls prevention is likely to be a key outcome in the Better Care Framework from April 2016 (public and provider consultation on the outcomes to take place in February and March 2016).
 A paper is being written for submission to the Better Care Board in April which will include proposals for a new range of projects/initiatives around falls prevention.
 8. Full EIA?
 Full equality impact assessment completed in January 2016 informed this EIA.
-How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+O. Monitoring and How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation Monitoring increase in primary prevention of falls, with better and increased access to community based physical activity which improves resilience to falling 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 None

 1. Service Area Public Health - public mental health 2.
 Proposal No. 34 3.
 Head of Service Dr Peter Wilkinson What is the proposal?
-4. Budget Proposal A reduction in the training budget by £5000 (from £40,000 to £35,000).
+4. Budget Proposal Public Health Miscellaneous: mental health training budget A reduction in the training budget by £5000 (from £40,000 to £35,000).
 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts A by the reduction in training will not affect courses on suicide and self-harm prevention, but will courses available on emotional wellbeing and mental health awareness and consequently the frontline staff.
-These courses are for frontline community and voluntary staff (approx. 140 per with higher risk groups, including some relating to protected characteristics. ion, but will reduce the number of sequently the number of trained 6.
-Assess level of impact (1= low/minimal 5 = high/significant) 1 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts Trainees complete the Council equalities monitoring form and also complete information at with which they work.
-Contract monitoring will include review of any imbalance in the groups worked with, and act this.
-Action will be taken to promote the courses to maximise attendance.
-Opportunities for on-line training will be considered
+Summary of impacts No disproportionate impacts identified related to protected characteristics The reduction in training will not affect courses on suicide and self-harm prevention, but will reduce the nuncourses available on emotional wellbeing and mental health awareness and consequently the number of training staff.
+These courses are for frontline community and voluntary staff (approx. 140 people/year) work with higher risk groups, including some relating to protected characteristics.
+6. Assess level of impact (1= low/minimal 5 = high/significant) 1 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+7. Key actions to reduce negative impacts educe negative with which they work

 8. Full EIA?
 Not needed

-9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+9. Monitoring and How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?

-As above
+Evaluation As above

 10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.

 None